petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/developer-guide/blog-api-basics.md

 - Liferay SaaS
 uuid: e4700cd7-9a0b-43df-b750-22d86f7bf3a7
 ---

 # Blog API Basics

-Liferay's REST API's provide services for adding, modifying, and deleting blog posts and images.
+Liferay's REST APIs provide services for adding, modifying, and deleting blog posts and images.

+!!! note
+    {bdg-secondary}`Liferay DXP 2024.Q4+` External Reference Codes (ERCs) are accessible for blog posts and images, providing a consistent way to identify and access these elements across Liferay.

 Start by seeing an example of adding a new blog post.